rochak-ms/weather-dashboard/README.md

 ## Installation

-Download or Clone this project from the repository from GitHub repository link provided in the links section below and download Node.
-And download Node.js and Express.js.
+Note Installation required.
+Just open the deployed app link provided in the links section below and start using the application.

 ## Usage